la2050/archive/_projects/2015/eureka-villa-permanent-adventure-playground-and-county-wide-pop-ups-by-scv-adventure-play.md

    We continue to develop and support Los Angeles communities to become safer and more connected.
 year_submitted: 2015
+project_areas:
+  - County of Los Angeles
+  - City of Los Angeles
 body_class: strawberry

 ---